nodecosmos/charybdis/charybdis/README.md

 # Rust ORM for ScyllaDB and Apache Cassandra

-### Use monstrous tandem of scylla and charybdis for your next project

 ⚠️ This project is currently in an early stage of development.
 Feedback and contributions are welcomed!